ractodev/MovieFinder/README.md

       initialized, the firebase load/save and the app.js is called.
 - **Directory src**
   - Directory js
+    - Directory assets
+      - Holds images and icons used on the website.
     - Directory firebase
       - **firebaseconfig.js**: configs the firebase.
       - **firebaseModel.js**: handles the save/load of user data.